 If you’ve decided to pull the trigger and, you or your broker will more than likely be hosting open houses regularly until you have a contract signed.
 Moreover, you’ll want to make sure your home is in top-notch shape and looking its best, so you stand out above the competition.

 You may not have given your place’s appearance much thought, but primping goes a long way when it comes to your living space.
 While the list below might seem like universal work right this moment, I can assure you it’s necessary.
 In other words, keep your eyes on the prize –– an asking price offer –– as you check each item off the list and move one step closer to a sale.

 Your broker can help you determine who your market is.
 If your apartment appears dated and isn’t appealing to the right age group, you’ll need to make a few changes to secure a sale.
 Knowing your buyer could mean losing grandma’s rocking chair or a few other tchotchkes temporarily, which brings me to number two.

 Clean house and I don’t mean vacuum.
 That comes later.
 Your living space shouldn’t be cluttered or crowded, and if it is, pare down to the essentials and store the rest.

 Rent a storage unit

-If you don’t have basement storage or space for a family member, you’ll need to rent an outside storage unit for the duration until your home is sold.
+If you don’t have basement storage or space for a family member, you’ll need to rent an outside storage unit for the duration until your home, is sold.
 Don’t stuff closets and drawers.
-Potential buyers will open closets and look in every nook and cranny to see how you’ve lived in your apartment, so they, in turn, can imagine themselves living in the space.
+Potential buyers will; open closet doors and look in every nook and cranny to see how you’ve lived in your apartment, so they, in turn, can imagine themselves living in the space.

 That leaky faucet?
 Does that floorboard squeak?
 Repair anything in your apartment that doesn’t work well.
-You’ll want the last thing ever in tip-top shape when lookers start traipsing through.
+You’ll want the last thing ever in tip-top shape when lookers start traipsing.